 In 1984, a new team of engineers began working on the future Gold Wing.
 Their specifications are demanding, to say the least, since the new machine had to be better in all aspects: silent operation, flexibility, power and road handling.
-Thousands of hours were spent testing 15 machines and 60 prototypes, which at the time represented the most extensive development ever in Honda history.
+Thousands of hours would be spent testing 15 machines and 60 prototypes, which was the most extensive development ever in Honda history at the time.
 These efforts will materialize in the form of a luxurious 6-cylinder machine, a machine so accomplished that it would set the standards in the category for more than a decade..

 2001: GL 1800 Gold Wing

 After 8 years of development, the GL1800 carries the Gold Wing name even higher.
 Designed by the team of Masanori Aoki, whose track record includes machines as outstanding as the CBR250RR, CBR400RR or CBR600F3, the Gold Wing 1800 caused a sensation: “My job was to add more pleasure to the machine, to build a Gold Wing capable of accelerations and dynamic qualities that are more generally associated with sport motorcycles ”explains Aoki.